-The current state of the legal and regulatory framework, as well as the fragile public finance situation, aggravated by the consequences of the COVID-19 pandemic, the war in Ukraine and reduced fiscal space of many partner countries tend to limit both the private and public sector's investment capacities and level of borrowing.
+The current state of the legal and regulatory framework, the fragile public finance situation, the war in Ukraine and reduced fiscal space of many partner countries tend to limit both the private and public sector's investment capacities and level of borrowing.
 Furthermore, some countries are already nearing the debt ceilings agreed with the International Monetary Fund (IMF).
 Therefore particular attention should be paid when approving specific proposals in order to help preserving the long-term debt sustainability.